-This section will give an overview of Teleport Enterprise, the commercial product built around the open source Teleport Community core.
-For those that want to jump right in, you can play with the Quick Start Guide for Teleport Enterprise.
+This section will give an overview of Teleport Enterprise, the commercial product built around Teleport Open Source core.
+For those that want to jump right in, you can play with the Getting Started Guide for Teleport Enterprise.

 The table below gives a quick overview of the benefits of Teleport Enterprise.

 |Teleport Enterprise Feature||Description|

 |Single Sign-On (SSO)||Allows Teleport to integrate with existing enterprise identity systems.
 Examples include Active Directory, Github, Google Apps and numerous identity middleware solutions like Auth0, Okta, and so on.
 Teleport supports SAML and OAuth/OpenID Connect protocols to interact with them.|

 |Access Requests||User interface for teams to create and review requests to access infrastructure with escalated privileges.|

 |FedRAMP/FIPS||Access controls to meet the requirements in a FedRAMP System Security Plan (SSP).
 This includes a FIPS 140-2 friendly build of Teleport Enterprise as well as a variety of improvements to aid in complying with security controls even in FedRAMP High environments.|